hdinh77/heat-text-editor/README.md

 # heat-text-editor

 things learned about C
+- low-level terminal / character key processing
+- escape sequences, and how each of them correlate to different keypresses and how they can be changed
 - #define creates a global constant that is replaced with the following string
 - when we defined CTRL_KEY, this replaces every instance of CTRL_KEY(k) with ((k) & 0x1f) which is the expression "whatever character you enter which is represented as k" bitwise-AND with 0x1f (which is 00011111), essentially